 However, it is clear from David Johnson’s interview with Joe Grant that Bob Stokes and Art Babbitt‘s animation of the character relied heavily on the use of rotoscope and that the scenes were all shot by one and the same actress, whose photograph below (found in the excellent “The Art of Cartooning: Snow White and the Seven Dwarfs” by Martin Krause and Linda Witkowski) calls for an obvious conclusion: it was she who had a significant influence on the final appearance of the Queen, as well as on her characteristic movements.

-And yet, the identity of the actress in question remains a complete mystery.
 Joe Grant tells us that it was “a very beautiful woman with dark hair and arched eyebrows (…).
 He claims that she was the one who “inspired the final look”.
 But if he remembers that she was “a rather well-known artist in the film industry,” he has then forgotten her name.

 In fact, Art Babbitt and Joe Grant do not remember that a model sheet was created for the character because the technique used did not require it, which seems to indicate that the rotoscope’s share of interpretation must have been less than on Snow White for example.